elehcimd/awsflow/README.rst

-AWSFlow: From zero to EMR jobs and Lambda functions with Python.
+AWSFlow: From zero to Amazon EMR jobs and Lambda functions with Python.
 Official documentation at https://github.com/elehcimd/awsflow